akshaysubr/TEGAN/README.md

-## Generative Adversarial Networks for Turbulence Enrichment
+## Turbulence Enrichment using Generative Adversarial Networks
 Project category: GANs

 ### What and why